psinha25/prasoonsinha.github.io/_posts/2022-10-31-linux-vm-kvm.md

     -drive if=virtio,format=raw,file=seed.img
 ```
 Here's a breakdown of the command:
-- `-machine accel=kvm`,type=q35 enables KVM acceleration, which improves VM performance compared to using QEMU.
+- `-machine accel=kvm,type=q35` enables KVM acceleration, which improves VM performance compared to using QEMU
 - `-cpu host` selects the CPU model and passes host processor features to the guest
-- `-m 4G` sets the amount of memory for the VM instance.
+- `-m 4G` sets the amount of memory for the VM instance
-- `-smp 4` sets the number of cores for a symmetric multiprocessing (SMP) computer.
+- `-smp 4` sets the number of cores for a symmetric multiprocessing (SMP) computer
-- `-nographic` disables graphical output such that QEMU is a simple CLI application accessible within the terminal window we are using to launch the VM.
+- `-nographic` disables graphical output such that QEMU is a simple CLI application accessible within the terminal window we are using to launch the VM
-- `-device virtio-net-pcci,netdev=net0` creates a virtio pass-through network device.
+- `-device virtio-net-pcci,netdev=net0` creates a virtio pass-through network device
 - `-netdev user,id=net0,hostfwd=tcp::10022-:22` directs QEMU to listen to port 10022 on the host and relay any connections to port 22 on the VM.
-This allowed me to `ssh` into my VM without obtaining its IP address.
+This allowed me to `ssh` into my VM without obtaining its IP address
-- `-drive if=virtio,format=qcow2,file=~/focal-server-cloudimg-amd64.img` specifies the Ubuntu cloud image downloaded earlier as the virtual disk image for our VM.
+- `-drive if=virtio,format=qcow2,file=~/focal-server-cloudimg-amd64.img` specifies the Ubuntu cloud image downloaded earlier as the virtual disk image for my VM
-- `-drive if=virtio,format=raw,file=seed.img` specifies that the seed image we created earlier will be a secondary image used as our local datasource
+- `-drive if=virtio,format=raw,file=seed.img` specifies that the seed image I created earlier will be a secondary image used as my local datasource

 After running the boot command, I accessed the VM directly via a separate terminal window.
 Since in my boot command I created a redirect of localhost’s port 10022 to forward traffic to my VM’s port 22, I `ssh` to my VM using port 10022 with `ssh -p 10022 ubuntu@0.0.0.0`.
 I verified my VM has internet access by simply executing `sudo apt-get install vim` in my VM to ensure the `apt-get` utility can connect to the internet and install any packages.

 **Booting a VM in KVM w/ a Customized Linux Kernel:**

-The last section focused on booting a VM with an Ubuntu 20.04 cloud image.
+The previous section focused on booting a VM with an Ubuntu 20.04 cloud image.
 I did not change the kernel version that ships with the cloud image.
-In this section, I will show how you can use your own kernel version and install kernel modules.
+In this section, I will show you how you can use your own kernel version and install kernel modules.
 The benefit of doing this is you can edit the source code of the kernel and see the implications of your changes in your VM.

 I used the [Linux Kernel 5.19.7](https://kernel.org/).
 After `wget`ting the tar file, I extracted the source code into `~/linux-5.19.7` on my host machine, created a separate build directory `~/kbuild` (which was a sibling of `~/linux-5.19.7`) and ran the following in `~/kbuild`: